BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Hoste et al. [@hoste2006performance] show that the prediction of performance can be based on inherent program similarity.
 In particular, they show that the metrics collected from a program executing on a particular instruction set architecture (ISA) with a specific compiler offers a relatively accurate characterization of workload for the same application on a totally different micro-architecture.
-@che2009rodinia broadens this finding by performing analysis on a single threaded CPU version and find that a benchmark application maintains the underlying set of instructions -- the composition of the application is largely the same.
+Che et al. [@che2009rodinia] broadens this finding by performing analysis on a single threaded CPU version and find that a benchmark application maintains the underlying set of instructions -- the composition of the application is largely the same.

-Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics for an application workload.
+It is intuitive that the collection of characteristics a program collected using a simulator -- such as Oclgrind discussed in [Section @sec:offline-ahead-of-time-analysis] -- offers a more general purpose, abstract, representation of the composition of the kernel and is indifferent to which accelerator it is ultimately mapped.
-This, in turn, can be used as a basis for performance prediction on general accelerators.
+This device abstraction, offers a more accurate architecture agnostic set of metrics for an application workload, which, in turn, can be used as a basis for performance prediction on general accelerators.

 ##Predictions and Modelling